Superrigidity from Chevalley groups into acylindrically hyperbolic groups via quasi-cocycles: Property and Property

-In particular, if $(\Gamma, \Gamma_0=\Gamma, Z)$ fulfills conditions $(i)$ and $(ii)$, then relative property $(\mathrm{TT})$ for the pair $\Gamma \supseteq Z$ together with property $(\mathrm{T})$ for $\Gamma$ implies property $(\mathrm{TT})/\mathrm{T}$ for $\Gamma$. \end{lemma} Note that $Z\subseteq \Gamma$ is in general \textit{not} a subgroup of $\Gamma$ (compare with condition $(i)$).
+In particular, if $(\Gamma, \Gamma_0=\Gamma, Z)$ fulfills conditions $(i)$ and $(ii)$, then relative property $(\mathrm{TT})$ for the pair $\Gamma \supseteq Z$ together with property $(\mathrm{T})$ for $\Gamma$ implies property $(\mathrm{TT})/\mathrm{T}$ for $\Gamma$. \end{lemma} Note that $Z\subseteq \Gamma$ is in general \textit{not} a subgroup of $\Gamma$: compare with condition $(i)$.

-For the proof, recall that the original definition of Kazhdan's property $(\mathrm{T})$: $\Gamma$ is said to have property $(\mathrm{T})$ if any unitary representation which does not contain trivial representation admits almost invariant unit vectors.
-See the proof of Lemma~\ref{lemma=TTwmT} for the definition of existence of almost invariant vectors, and observe that if $G$ is a finitely generated group, then we can fix $K$ there a fixed finite generating set.
-Consult also \cite[Definition~1.1.3]{BekkadelaHarpeValette} for details.
+For the proof, recall the original definition of Kazhdan's property $(\mathrm{T})$: $\Gamma$ is said to have property $(\mathrm{T})$ if every unitary representation that does not contain trivial representation admits almost invariant unit vectors.
+See the proof of Lemma~\ref{lemma=TTwmT} for the definition of existence of almost invariant vectors.